-Our immigration lawyers in Miami can provide all the legal support needed in order to obtain the Green Card in USA.
+Our immigration lawyers in the US can provide all the legal support needed in order to obtain the Green Card in USA.
 This is also known as the residence permit in USA.
 If you are interested in obtaining a residence permit in a different country, for example in Spain, don’t hesitate to get in touch with our partners who are experts in immigration matters in Spain – Immigrate-Spain.com.

 |U.S. visas are divided into non-immigrant and immigrant visas.
 The second type allows for peramanent immigration to USA